 Most Stolen Cars in North Carolina

-The type of car you drive is one of many factors that insurance companies look at when they decide your rates.
-Owning one of the most stolen cars in the state could make you look at risk to file claims for vandalism or theft.
+The type of car you drive is one of many factors that companies look at when they decide your rates.
+Owning one of the most stolen cars in the state could make you look at risk to file insurance claims for vandalism or theft.
 Because of this, you could see a bump in your rates.
-These were North Carolina’s most stolen vehicles in 2021:
+These were the most stolen vehicles in 2021:

 - 1997 Honda Accord